S. Korea chooses new president with inequality key concern

 Issued on:

-Seoul (AFP) – South Koreans will vote for a new president Wednesday with economic inequality a top concern despite growing sabre-rattling from the nuclear-armed North.
+Seoul (AFP) – South Koreans began voting for a new president Wednesday with economic inequality a top concern, despite growing sabre-rattling from the nuclear-armed North.

+Polling booths opened at 6am (2100 GMT) with many voters lining up patiently in the dark waiting to cast their ballots.

 Record early voting indicates turnout will be high after a campaign dominated by mud-slinging between liberal Lee Jae-myung and conservative Yoon Suk-yeol.